Most people don’t bother to prepare for uncertain times until it’s too late. It’s the “ant and the grasshopper” parable written on a human scale.

 “You just need to plan it out,” Sepulveda said.

-Other websites that cater to preppers of all experience levels include Graywolf Survival, Apartment Prepper, Bioprepper, Mom With a Prepper, The Prepared, and many others.
+Other websites that cater to preppers of all experience levels include Graywolf Survival, Apartment Prepper, Bioprepper, Mom With a PREP, The Prepared, and many others.
 These sites cover a full range of topics on disaster preparedness—from creating emergency kits and bug-out bags, medical and first-aid supplies, water filtration, cooking without electricity, solar power, and living off-grid.

 “Even if you have zero money to spend, you still have a budget—it’s just zero.
 And, yes, it is possible to prepare with absolutely no money,” Vukovic said.